burnt-labs/burnt-networks/CONTRIBUTING.md

 - The `main` branch requires linear history; ie. rebases only.
 - The `main` branch requires signed commits.
 - You cannot push directly to `main`.
-- Your PR cannot be rebased without at least one approval from a CODEOWNER.
+- Your PR cannot be rebased without at least one approval from a `CODEOWNER`.
 - Your PR cannot be rebased without passing the CI checks.
 - The CI checks require that the `make validate` and `make verify` commands pass.